gwilku/jscan-docs/general/user_manual.rst

 3) Activations: Triggers module functions / control signals.

 4) Configuration: Module's configurable options.
+Read live from the module itself (as opposed to Adaptations, which are pre-defined).

+5) Service Procedures: Where applicable, allows triggerring the modules' in-built service procedures.

 For details on Activations and Configuration please see the `Modifying your vehicle`_.